angetenar21/saucedemo-test/README.md

 # SauceDemo Test Automation

 This is a simple test automation setup for [SauceDemo](https://www.saucedemo.com).
-It's built with Python, Pytest, and Selenium, and uses the Page Object Model (POM) pattern to keep the code clean and easy to maintain.
+It's built with Python, Pytest, and Selenium, and uses the Page Object Model (POM) pattern.

 ## Project Structure
 - `pages/`: Contains the Page Object Models for the different screens (login, cart, checkout, etc).